navant/object-detection-dlproject/README.md

 I started this project as Novice user to Deep learning and CNN and below are few learnings

-- Under estimation of complexity of Object detector  selection for the  use case.
-Most of the time went in selecting right framework and the right object detection model, their is also Cognitive services available from Public cloud vendors who can do object detection . to make things worse technology is evolving so rapidly and  their are too many opinions and options to choose from
+- Under estimation the complexity of Object detector selection for the  use case.
+Most of the time went in selecting right framework and the right object detection model, their is also Cognitive services available from Public cloud vendors that can do object detection .
+To make things worse technology is evolving so rapidly and their are too many opinions and options to choose from.

-- We still don't have  data set that can cover all objects in home.
-COCO dataset which is most widely popular one also covers only 80 Objects, out of which the objects .
-This means significant new data labeling and data sets ,custom objects training.
+- We still don't have  data set that can cover all objects to cover the home inventory use case.
+COCO dataset which is  widely popular one covers only 80 Objects, out of which the objects that are for home inventory use case is even less.
+This means significant new data labeling and data sets ,custom objects training required

 - We still don't have measurement of items that are not detected in the images.
 Our performance/accuracy measurement is always based on what is manually labelled in a image  vs what is incorrectly labeled but I can't find how we measure the items that are missed

 - Significant training time and resources to train the custom objects.

-- Models can get bigger to deploy after Dockerise , Infrastructure Pipeline should consider this.
-Currently AWS Lambda can support docker  images unto 10Gb
+- Models can get bigger to deploy after Dockerise the whole application, Infrastructure Pipeline should consider this.
+For example currently AWS Lambda can support docker  images unto 10Gb

 - Based on my proof of concept and study , We are not ready yet for object detection for generic use case like this to completely automate the generation of house objects inventory yet .
 Object detection cannot replace manual classification, So use case need to be updated to consider object detection to supplement the manual classification.

 Example: As part of this use case to capture home inventory,  this model support in automatic population of the objects and user have option to edit /update this classification.
 When model accuracy improves and new data classes are getting added then number of manual classification reduces.

+- Under estimation of effort involved to make it end to end work.

 ## Next Steps  (way to go..)